adonovan7/YoutubeAnalysis/README.md

 	* **NOTE:** still in progress of cleaning this part up
 6. For the Dashboard capabilites, type `python -W ignore dash/Dashboard.py >/dev/null` to run the plotly Dash application
 	* for Windows, the slashes are reversed: `Python3 dash\Dashboard.py`
-	* the `-W ignore` component of that command is to ignore the warnings to be printed in bash and the `>/dev/null` supressed any other output and downloading messages. **This is generally not good practice**, but for now it helps with readability of prior terminal commands, so I left it in place.
+	* the `-W ignore` component of that command is to ignore the warnings to be printed in bash and the `>/dev/null` supresses any other output and downloading messages. **This is generally not good practice**, but for now it helps with readability of prior terminal commands, so I left it in place.
-7. Open up the link [http://127.0.0.1:8050/ ](http://127.0.0.1:8050/) in your browser to view the dashboard locally
+6.b.
+Once you have the dashboard running locally through your terminal, open up the link [http://127.0.0.1:8050/ ](http://127.0.0.1:8050/) in your browser.
+Hitting ^C followed by y in your command line will kill the dash.
+	* right now the dashboard is running off of the data produced from `Variables.py` within the dash folder.
+This is simply a python-only version of the jupyter notebook `Youtube_Analysis.ipynb` in the main file.
+Eventually, the flow of the different scripts and components will be smoothed out.

 ### TO DO
 - [X] Create a more integrated/ cohesive workflow between scripts